Due to the impact of COVID-19 we're changing how the course is delivered.

 Current international trends are interpreted in a historical perspective yet with a view to future directions and likely developments.
 Politics affects all our lives and with a deeper understanding you can join in conversations that address key issues.
+You will have the opportunity to learn from internationally recognised scholars and to hear about their cutting edge research examining a wide range of aspects of international relations.
+You will explore political ideas, systems and processes, learn to question and to challenge, how to collect data, develop knowledge, construct arguments and communicate your findings in different ways.

 Programme in detail